AdivonSlav/wordsmith-api/README.md

 # Wordsmith API
 REST API service for a Flutter eBook reader and marketplace application.
-It is built with ASP.NET Core 6.0 and utilizes MySQL and RabbitMQ.
+It is built with .NET 6.0 and utilizes MySQL and RabbitMQ.

 - [Getting Started](#getting-started)
   - [Prerequisites](#prerequisites)